videntity/json-data-tools/README.md

 jdt - JSON Data Tools
 =====================

-Version: 0.4.2
+Version: 0.4.6

 This repository contains a handful of command-line utilities and related code libraries for processing CSV, JSON, and [Newline Delimited JSON].(http://ndjson.org/) files.

 It also contains tools for loading then into:

-* MongoDB
+* MongoDB.
+This tool should theoretically work with Microsoft Azure Cosmos DB, but it has not be tested.
 * [FHIR](https://www.hl7.org/fhir/) servers.

-_Please consider a code contribution for imports into CouchDB, Redis, Elastic Search, etc :-)_
+_Please consider a code contribution for importing into MarkLogic, Microsoft Azure Cosmos DB, CouchDB, Redis, Elastic Search, etc :-)_

-The command-line utilities are as folloes:
+The command-line utilities are as follows:

 * `csv2mongo`           - Converting a CSV into documents directly into a MongoDB database/collection.
 * `json2mongo`          - Convert a JSON file object into a record into a MongoDB database/collection.
 * `jsondir2ndjson`      - Traverse a directory path and convert all JSON documents into a single NDJSON file.
+* `jsonlist2ndjson`     - Import a JSON list file and convert it into NDJSON.
 * `ndjson2mongo`        - Import an NDJSON file into a MongoDB database/collection.
 * `ndjsonurl2mongo`     - Import an NDJSON file, at a given URL, into a MongoDB database/collection.
-* `ndjson2fhir`         - Import an NDJSON file into a FHIR server using POST/CREATE (experimental).
+* `ndjson2fhir`         - Import an NDJSON file into a FHIR server using POST/CREATE or PUT/UPDATE.
+This now can accept an OAuth2 token.
 * `ndjsonurl2fhir`      - Import an NDJSON file, at a given URL, into a FHIR server using POST/CREATE (experimental).
 * `sftp-ndjson2mongo`   - Download files from SFTP, then import NDJSON and CSV and import them into MongoDB.